nugaon/bicyclechain/README.md

 ```

 # Usage
-Before you run the BicycleChain, you must do the following:
-- set your own environment configuration file
-- install application dependencies
-> npm i

 The application is designed for internal network usage, do not run on public server.

 ## Wallet Change Callback